vega/altair/doc/user_guide/marks/area.rst

 Steamgraph
 ^^^^^^^^^^^

-We can also shift the stacked area chart’s baseline to center and produces a streamgraph by setting ``"stack"`` to ``"center"`` in the encoding channel.
+We can also shift the stacked area chart's baseline to center and produces a streamgraph by setting ``"stack"`` to ``"center"`` in the encoding channel.
-Adding the ``interactive`` method allows for changing the scales.
+Adding the ``interactive`` method allows for zooming and panning the x-scale.

 .. altair-plot::
     import altair as alt